 Prodromal Labor Signs and Symptoms

-If you are experiencing the following symptoms, you may be experiencing prodromal labor.
+If you are experiencing the following signs of labor, you may be experiencing prodromal labor symptoms.

 - Timeable contractions

 - Contractions that are not getting longer, stronger and closer together OR

 - Contractions that are very, very slowly getting longer, stronger and closer together